-The following items are usually unavailable through interlibrary loan services: rare, fragile, or bulky items; theses, dissertations, and materials in special collections; textbooks, and audiovisual materials.
-Please note that students should not plan to rely on Interlibrary Loan for course textbooks.
+The following items are usually unavailable through interlibrary loan services: rare, fragile, or bulky items; theses, dissertations, and materials in special collections, and audiovisual materials.

 Please note that Interlibrary Loan is intended to support research needs and other academic pursuits.
 Please use the public library for leisure reading and other personal requests as Hege Library is unable to fulfill these.

 Please do not remove the interlibrary loan labels or other identifying information from the materials.